Debunking Energy Myths

 The Bottom Line

-Many long-held energy beliefs just aren’t true.
-Now that you know the facts, you can start taking small, practical steps that save money — and reduce waste — right away.
-To explore energy-efficient features in our homes, browse our floor plans or take a look at our available homes.
+Many long-held energy beliefs simply aren’t true.
+Now that you know the facts, you can take small, practical steps that save money — and reduce waste — right away.